Rutu136/Comp4050-Project-Management/Software Project Management Plan.md

     - Manages billing, invoicing, and payment processing for the virtual phone system.
     - Collaborates with the project team for billing system integration.
 2. Third Parties
-    - External hardware suppliers
-    - API provider that will handle payment.
+    - External service providers, suppliers, or consultants such as APIs provider for payment.
 3. Government Telecommunication Authorities
-    - Regulatory bodies and/or authorities that oversee licensing and ensure the project complies with laws and regulations.
+    - Regulatory bodies or authorities overseeing compliance, licensing, and watching on  laws and regulations.
+    - Ensures the project complies with legal and regulatory frameworks.

 ### 2.1.2 Internal structure
 ![Alt text](internal.png)